woutcorijn/Random-Laugh-Track/README.md

 <h1>Usage</h1>

-1. You need python3, this is installed by default on most devices.
+1. python3 is needed, installed on most devices by default.

 2. Clone the Random-Laugh-Track repository.